Updated November 24, 2023

 - On the contrary, amalgamation can be like a merger or like purchase.
 When amalgamation happens like a purchase, when the shareholder acquires the acquirer company takeover, all the shareholding of the acquired company and company ceases to exist.
 This means the shareholders of the transferor entity no longer have a proportionate share in the combined equity of the parties to the amalgamation, where when amalgamation happens, like a merger, both entities’ assets and liabilities of the companies are combined.

 - Amalgamation is less frequent in events when compared with mergers.
 Amalgamation creates some powerful companies around the globe.
 Arcelor, the world’s largest steel company, was created through an amalgamation.
 On the other hand, mergers also kill competition in an industry, and before merging entities, the companies need to get approval from the merger control in India.

 - The merger transforms merging entities into non-existent entities and establishes a new company with a revised shareholding pattern, a fresh name, and renewed goals.
 On the other hand, under amalgamation, the acquiring company retains all its powers and rights of the shareholding, and the company which has been acquired is dissolved.

 - Examples of Merger and Amalgamation

 - Merger = “Centurion Bank of Punjab” is merging with “HDFC Bank”

 - Amalgamation = Nirma and core health care

 Below is the 5 topmost comparison between Merger vs Amalgamation

-This has a been a guide to the top difference between Merger vs Amalgamation.
-Here we also discuss the Merger vs Amalgamation key differences with infographics, and comparison table.
+This has been a guide to the top difference between Merger vs Amalgamation.
+We also discuss the Merger vs Amalgamation key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.